Fire Damage Lawyers in McAllen Protecting the Rights of Fire Victims

 Contrary to what insurance companies would lead their policyholders to believe, they do not have your best interests at heart.
 Their main concern is to maintain a secure financial profit for the company.
 Often, they will act in what is deemed to be “bad faith,” in which they intentionally work to deny claims, undervalue the amount that your property damage claim may really be worth, or simply deny your claim so that they do not have to pay you any amount of compensation.

-The attorneys at the law firm of Flores & Pelaez-Prada PLLC have dedicated themselves to fighting for the rights of those who have been underpaid or had a property damage claim denied.
+The wind damage attorneys at the law firm of Flores & Pelaez-Prada PLLC have dedicated themselves to fighting for the rights of those who have been underpaid or had a property damage claim denied.
 We pledge to help you recover any damages that you may be entitled to under the terms of your policy.

 Contact our law firm today to schedule a free case review by calling us at 855-STORMS-4.
 We look forward to explaining your legal rights as well as any other options that you may have.